t-a-g-o/spotium/README.md

 [![Discord](https://img.shields.io/discord/900260690688897024)](https://discord.gg/TDtncgCPfC)

-Spotium is a project I worked on for a while, and I want it to get out there more, what Spotium does is remove ads from spotify.
+Spotium is a runtime project coded and developed by vyze and tago.
+With lots of dedication and frequent updates Spotium is the easist way to get rid of your spotify ads.
+We are almost on 24/7 so join the discord for support.
 It is so simple to download and setup all for free.
-Spotium setup file is a false-positive, this is because Spotium is not licensed and has no verified publisher.
-Spotimum does not store, send, or sell any of your info, the Spotify is the official Spotify installer.
 You can check out the website (https://project.spotium.tk) or you can download it here.  **Please be aware that the SpotifySetup is to big of a file to upload to Github, the exe provided in this one simply redirects you to a download for the setup.**

 ## **Requirements**